 Networking is about who you know, and who knows you.
-It's about conversations - people learning about and helping each other; relationship building.
+It's about conversations; people learning about and helping each other and relationship building.
 As a student, building a strong network helps you shape your pathway, gain experience, and so often leads to pivotal opportunities.
-An active networker is always open to opportunities to talk to people about what they do/ are studying and what they are interested in doing.
+An active networker is always open to opportunities to talk to people about what they do/are studying and what they are interested in doing.
 They look for opportunities to help others and they nurture relationships by following up and following through.
 The more people who know and understand what you're trying to achieve, the more they can help you achieve it.

-- Start with making a list of the people you know Consider friends, family, and family friends , university friends, teaching staff, members of clubs or societies you belong to.
+- Start with making a list of the people you know Consider friends, family, family friends, university friends, teaching staff, and members of clubs or societies you belong to.
 Ensure the list has current information with their contact details, background, area of experience and any other relevant information.
-These are the first people to contact, because they'll be more likely to want to help you find a job, and their referrals will be stronger because they know you well.
+These are the first people to contact because they'll be more likely to want to help you find a job, and their referrals will be stronger because they know you well.

 - Informational interviews

 A 10-20 minute interview/chat with someone in a 'position of interest', with an objective of learning about them, their career pathway, their organisation, industry, to gain their advice/perspective on your direction and to potentially build your network and uncover hidden job opportunities.

 How do I do it?